dipanjannag/annlib/README.md

 annlib aims to create c++ library for designing neural network.
 Currently this project has a main file to test the functionality without unittest ( though I'm trying to add more unittest ).
 The target is also set to build a executable not a shared library . this project is under construction.
-It uses cpu thread to handle brunched network and to calculate the result in each layer it uses C++AMP (optional)
+It uses cpu thread to handle brunched network and to calculate the result in each layer it uses C++AMP
 =========================================================================================================================
 ==================================================== DESCRIPTION ========================================================
 =========================================================================================================================